jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

         /// Filename of the picked file; doesn't contain any path. public string FileName { get; }

+        /// Folder path of the picked file/folder. public string FolderPath { get; }

-        /// Full file path of the picked file; note that on some platforms the
+        /// Full file path of the picked file/folder; note that on some platforms the
         /// file path may not be a real, accessible path but may contain an
         /// platform specific URI; may also be null. public string FilePath { get; }